-CA Transportation- 1050 Plan In Humboldt County, the goods movement system includes highway (trucking), maritime, and aviation facilities.
+In Humboldt County, the goods movement system includes highway (trucking), maritime, and aviation facilities.
 The common transportation facility that connects the three is U.S. 101, which accesses the county from north to south, and links Humboldt's cities.
 Major freight facilities that access U.S. 101 include the Port of Humboldt, the Redwood Coast Airport (formerly the Arcata-Eureka Airport), Murray Field Airport, and State Route 299 (and the NWP railroad line, albeit defunct).
 State Route 299, which junctions U.S. 101 in Arcata, is the main route for truck transport to/from eastern Humboldt County and Trinity County.
 State Route 255 (Arcata to Samoa Peninsula) is also an important intermodal route for the Port of Humboldt Bay.
 Additionally, Washington Street in Eureka has been designated as a route of intermodal significance because of its rail, port, highway, and pipeline accessibility.
-Figure 7.1 (see Maps Tab) shows goods movement system facilities countywide.
+Figure 11.1 Harbor/Marine Facilities and Figure 10.1 Airports (see Maps Tab) show system facilities for moving goods into, out of, and within the county.